paulvollmer/wngITD/README.md

 Build for [Processing](http://www.processing.org/) version 1.2.1

 wngITD is developed by Paul Vollmer http://wrong-entertainment.com/
-The wngITD Project Page is Hosted at http://wrongentertainment.github.com/wngITD/
-Check out for New released Version at http://wrongentertainment.github.com/wngITD/
+Check out for New released Version at http://github.com/paulvollmer/wngITD/
 Old Repository Hosted at Google Code http://code.google.com/p/wng-itd/

 This file is part of wngITD.